MSadraJafari/Whisper/README.md

 ---

 ## 📄 License

-This project is open for personal and educational use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.